LeeDoYup/DeblurGAN-tf/README.md

 <img src='assets/animation3.gif' width='400px'/> <img src='assets/animation4.gif' width='400px'/>

 We use tensorflow 1.7.0 and opencv-python 3.4.0.12 and only support CPU version or single GPU.

+## Notice
+- I had reproduce the results, but someone mentioned they didn't have satisfactory results.
+(If you also reproduce, please share experience for everyone.)
+- DeblurGAN-v2 is launched (in ICCV'19). [code](https://github.com/TAMU-VITA/DeblurGANv2)

 ## First, Download GOPRO Dataset
 DeblurGAN model is trained using GOPRO dataset.